 Dover's Hill and the 'Olympick' Games

 The woods below Dover’s Hill are called ‘the Lynches’ and it is thought that these were Roman vineyard terraces, lynchet meaning man-made terrace.
 There is an aerial photo from the English Heritage Archive of a field below the hill called The Plain, which shows something which could be a Roman villa or hill fort.
-Roman coins have been found by metal detectors in fields in the vicinity.
+Roman coins have been found in fields in the vicinity.
 Percy Rushen’s ‘History & Antiquities of Campden’ (1911, p.16) writes

 from its picturesque situation, fertility and proximity to the Fosse way and other circumstances, it is far from unlikely that in this district many Romans were settled prior to the time before referred to & it is the opinion of many that several Roman villas graced the terraces of Dover’s Hill near the Aston highway.

 There are several other locations in the area where Roman settlements have been found, eg Dorn, Ebrington’s Roman Villa ‘the Grove’ and another Roman road, Buckle St is close by.
 Corinium Museum, Cirencester is the authority on these.